smileostrich/soonseo/README.md

 CompletableFuture<Void> future = taskQueue.submit(() -> {
     Thread.sleep(5000);
-    System.out.println("This line will not be reached due to the timeout.");
+    // This line will not be reached due to the timeout.
 });

 try {